thefrontside/playhouse/plugins/incremental-ingestion-backend/README.md

 This approach has the following benefits,

-1. Each burst commits entities which are processed before the entire list is processed, reducing the processing latency of entities ingested by the entity provider.
+1. Reduced ingestion latency - each burst commits entities which are processed before the entire list is processed.
-2. Each period between bursts provides an opportunity for the processing pipeline to settle without overwhelming the pipeline with a large number of unprocessed entities.
+2. Stable pressure - each period between bursts provides an opportunity for the processing pipeline to settle without overwhelming the pipeline with a large number of unprocessed entities.
-3. Failed bursts are automatically retried with a built-in backoff interval providing an opportunity for the data source to reset its rate limits before retrying the burst.
+3. Built-in retry/backoff - Failed bursts are automatically retried with a built-in backoff interval providing an opportunity for the data source to reset its rate limits before retrying the burst.
-4. Deleted entities are removed as with `full` mutation with a low memory footprint.
+4. Prevents orphan entities - Deleted entities are removed as with `full` mutation with a low memory footprint.

+## Compatible data sources

+Incemental Entity Provider is designed for data sources that provide paginated results.
+Each burst attempts to handle one or more pages of the query.
+Incremental Entity Provider will attempt to fetch as many pages as it can within a configurable burst length.
+At every interation, it expects to receive the next cursor that will be used to query in the next iteration.
+Each iteration may happen on a different replica.
+This has several concequences,

+1. Cursor must be serializable to JSON - non-issue for most RESTful or GraphQL based APIs.
+2. Client must be stateless - a client is created from scratch for each iteration to allow distributing processing over multiple replicas.

+## LDAP Support

+LDAP is *special*.
+LDAP clients are stateful and each LDAP server supports different features.
+Even though, Incremental Entity Provider was initial designed to ingest 100k+ users from LDAP, support for LDAP is not available out of the box because there is no way to create a stateless client.
+We found a workaround for this.
+The workaround requires deploying an LDAP Proxy which maintains a stateful client that connects to the LDAP server.
+Unfortunately, this is not very portable because each LDAP server is different.
+We might eventually open source the proxy.
+In the mean time, [reach out](https://frontside.com/contact) if you'd like help ingesting data from LDAP.